thomasthetechengine/crestron-home-assistant/README.md

             "UpdateFrom": "HomeAssistant",
             "switch": "D1",
             "switchtype": "pulse",
             "Attributes": { -- Different types of attributes, dont know your devices attributes?
-Put your entity ID into EntityGet to learn them!
+Put your entity  into EntityGet to learn them!
                 "brightness": "A4",
                 "color_temp_kelvin": "A5",
                 "rgb_color": ["A1","A2","A3"], -- R = Analog Join 1, G = Analog Join 2, B = Analog Join 3
-                "effect": "S3" - Serial Join ID 3
+                "effect": "S3" - Serial Join  3
             },
             "Ranges": { -- Analog joins can only send values between 1 and 255, ranges converts the values from crestron back into different specificed numbers.
                 "brightness": [1,255],